 2022-23: nea expands to offer A Transitional Kindergarten Program

-For the initial year (2022-23) the program is open to children turning five between September 2, 2022 and February 2, 2023.
+For the initial year (2022-23) the program was opened to children turning five between September 2, 2022 and February 2, 2023.
 Families can apply for Transitional Kindergarten from our "Apply to Nea" page.